E-Commerce H-1B Sponsorship Jobs in Maine

 Get Access To All Jobs

-Job Roles in E-Commerce in Maine
+H-1B E-Commerce Job Roles in Maine

-Administrative & Office Support4 jobs
+Administrative & Office Support3 jobs

-Logistics & Inventory4 jobs
+Logistics & Fleet Management3 jobs

-See all 62+ E-Commerce Maine jobs
+See all E-Commerce H-1B Jobs in Maine

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new E-Commerce Maine roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+E-Commerce H-1B Sponsorship Jobs in Maine: Frequently Asked Questions

 Which e-commerce companies sponsor H-1B visas in Maine?

-Maine's e-commerce H-1B sponsorship activity is led by larger employers with a digital or omnichannel retail footprint.
+Maine's e-commerce H-1B visa sponsorship activity is led by larger employers with a digital or omnichannel retail footprint.
 Ahold Delhaize, the parent company of Hannaford Supermarkets, has filed H-1B petitions for technology and data roles tied to its e-commerce operations.
 Smaller direct-to-consumer brands and fulfillment-focused companies headquartered in Portland have also appeared in DOL disclosure data, though sponsorship volume is more limited than in major metropolitan markets.

 Which cities in Maine have the most e-commerce H-1B sponsorship jobs?